-In her home, Eunice helps by carrying water, washing clothes and making beds.
-She lives with her father and her mother.
+Eunice lives with her father and her mother.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a farmer.
+Eunice works at home carrying water, washing clothes and making beds.
 There are 4 children in the family.

 Eunice lives on the plains of Nkuhungu, home to approximately 500,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic group is Kigogo and the most commonly spoken language is Kiswahili.